Changes to the KGS Western Kentucky Office Oil and Gas Records

 Effective Oct.
 1, 2018: Oil and gas well records are no longer available at the KGS Western Kentucky Office in Henderson.

-The Kentucky oil and gas well records previously stored at the Henderson office are being moved to the KGS Well Sample and Core Library in Lexington.
+The Kentucky oil and gas well records previously stored at the Henderson office are being moved to the KGS Earth Analysis Research Library (EARL) in Lexington.

 Most of the Henderson well records (oil and gas well documents, e-logs, etc) are already scanned, searchable, and available online through the KGS oil and gas wells search: kgs.uky.edu/kygeode/services/oilgas or through the KGS Geologic Map Service: kgs.uky.edu/kgsmap/kgsgeoserver/viewer.asp?layoutid=2.

-The remaining well records and documents from Henderson that are not available online are physically accessible at the KGS well sample and core library in Lexington.
+The remaining well records and documents from Henderson that are not available online are physically accessible at the EARL facility in Lexington.
 KGS will also scan and provide digital copies free of charge upon request (more information below).

 The decision to move the records was based on the fact that in recent years very few people have visited the Henderson office to view oil and gas records, and even fewer obtained information that was not already available online.

 Although there may be some initial inconvenience, the paper-to-digital transition will allow KGS to make these important records available more quickly, more conveniently, and more economically to more people.
 We will provide 24/7 internet access to information that would have otherwise been available to the public only a few days per month.